ansible/ansible-hub-ui/test/README.md

 These are the integration tests for Ansible Hub UI.
 Please run the tests before commiting or merging new UI functionality, or before changes to existing functionality.

+## Run the Tests in Docker

+To run the tests very quickly without any pre-requisite setup (other than Docker) simply do:

+    npm test

 ## Setup the Tests

 ### Install test dependencies